-The Office of Disability Services (ODS) provides information and assistance, arranges accommodations, and serves as a liaison for students, instructors, and staff.
-The ODS has assistive devices such as books on tape, recorders, and adaptive software which can be loaned to qualified individuals.
-A student/employee who seeks accommodations on the basis of disability must register with the Office of Disability Services in the Counseling Center, Clark Student Center Room 108.
+Disability Support Services provides information and assistance, arranges accommodations, and serves as a liaison for students, instructors, and staff.
+The Disability Office has assistive devices such as books on tape, recorders, and adaptive software which can be loaned to qualified individuals.
+A student/employee who seeks accommodations on the basis of disability must register with Disability Student Services in Clark Student Center Room 168.
 Documentation of a disability from a competent professional is required.

 Individuals with grievances related to discrimination or lack of accommodation on the basis of a disability are encouraged to resolve the problem directly with the area involved.
-If the matter remains unresolved, advice and/or assistance will be provided by the Office of Disability Services for resolution.
+If the matter remains unresolved, advice and/or assistance will be provided by Disability Student Services for resolution.
 The grievance procedure may be found in the Student Handbook and Activities Calendar.

 The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring an accommodation, please contact the Disability Support Services in Room 168 of the Clark Student Center, (940) 397-4140.
+If you believe you have a disability requiring accommodation, please contact the Disability Support Services in Room 168 of the Clark Student Center, at (940) 397-4140.